2025년 3월 고2 모의고사 변형 (18-30번)

 25년 3월 고2 모의고사 24번

-Since their start in the early 1950s U.S. television sitcoms have charted many of the social conflicts in U.S. society: civil rights, women's rights in the home and in the workplace, children's rights, immigration and multiculturalism, as well as ____ conceptions of the family.
+Since their start in the early 1950s U.S. television sitcoms have charted many of the social conflicts in U.S. society: civil rights, women's rights in the home ____ in the workplace, children's rights, immigration and multiculturalism, as well as evolving conceptions of the family.

-____ a character, usually someone marked as a bigot, resisted one or more of these developments and was then made to appear ridiculous.
+Often ____ character, usually someone marked as a bigot, resisted one or more of these developments and was then made to appear ridiculous.

 25년 3월 고2 모의고사 26번